 In the spring of 1847 Fuller had met a younger man, a 26-year-old Italian nobleman, the Marchese Giovanni Ossoli.
 They fell in love and Fuller became pregnant with their child.
 While still mailing dispatches off to Horace Greeley at the New York Tribune, she moved to the Italian countryside and delivered a baby boy in September 1848.

-Throughout 1848, Italy was in the throes of revolution, and Fuller’s news dispatches described the upheaval in Italy.
+Throughout 1848, Italy was in the throes of revolution, and Fuller’s news dispatches described the upheaval.
 She took pride in the fact that the revolutionaries in Italy drew inspiration from the American Revolution and what they regarded as the democratic ideals of the United States.

 Margaret Fuller's Ill-Fated Return to America

 In 1849 the rebellion was suppressed, and Fuller, Ossoli, and their son left Rome for Florence.
 Fuller and Ossoli married and decided to relocate to the United States.

 In the late spring of 1850 the Ossoli family, not having the money to travel on a newer steamship, booked passage on a sailing ship bound for New York City.
 The ship, which was carrying a very heavy cargo of Italian marble in its hold, had hard luck from the outset of the voyage.
 The ship's captain became ill, apparently with smallpox, died, and was buried at sea.